 Can you get notifications to reappear on your iPhone lock screen?

 Yes, you can always get notifications to reappear on your iPhone lock screen.
-Before I proceed to share with you how you can do that, let me quickly talk about what the lock screen feature is designed to do below.
+Before I share with you how you can do that, let me quickly talk about what the lock screen feature is designed to do below.

 Here’s what the iPhone’s Lock Screen does

 Apple’s iPhones pack a lot of amazing features.
-For people who want to enjoy most of these benefits, you need to keep your device updated.
+You need to keep your device updated for people who want to enjoy most of these benefits.
 Currently, iOS 15 is one of the latest versions of iOS available out there.
-This operating system packs tons of amazing features for people who can use it.

-According to Apple, the Lock Screen is an amazing feature that shows up when you either turn on your iPhone or wake the smartphone.
-Furthermore, with this feature, you can always view the current time and date on your phone.
-That’s not all; the Lock Screen is also the feature that’s responsible for letting you view your most recent notifications.
+According to Apple, the Lock Screen is an amazing feature when you turn on your iPhone or wake the smartphone.
+Furthermore, this feature lets you view the current time and date on your phone.

-Other things that you can view and do through your device’s Lock Screen are see older notifications, using a Camera, and accessing the Control Center.
+Other things you can view and do through your device’s Lock Screen are see older notifications, using a Camera, and accessing the Control Center.
 For instance, with the Lock Screen feature, you can open your camera app by swiping left on your iOS 15 device.

-For iPhones with Face ID, swiping down from the top-right corner on your lock screen could help you access and open the Control Center.
 As for iPhone models without a Face ID, the lock screen could also help you access the Control Center – all you need to do is to swipe up from the bottom edge of your screen.

 Here’s how to get notifications to reappear back on your iPhone lock screen